 Table 7.
-Mode of operation description
+Mode of Operation Description

-Mode I 2 C bus state VDD Function description OFF Powered down < 1.8 V VDDIO Can be > VDD The device is powered off.
+Mode I 2 C Bus State VDD VDDIO Function Description OFF Powered Down <1.8V VDDIO Can be > VDD The device is powered off.
 All analog and digital blocks are shutdown.
-I2C bus inhibited.
-Standby I 2 C communication is possible > 1.8 V Only digital blocks are enabled. analog subsystem is disabled.
+I 2 C bus inhibited.
+STANDBY I 2 C communication with MMA8453Q is possible ON VDDIO = High VDD = High ACTIVE bit is cleared Only digital blocks are enabled.
+Analog subsystem is disabled.
 Internal clocks disabled.
-Registers accessible for read/write.
-Device is configured in standby mode.
-Active (wake/sleep) I 2 C communication is possible > 1.8 V All blocks are enabled (digital, analog).
+ACTIVE (WAKE/SLEEP) I 2 C communication with MMA8453Q is possible ON VDDIO = High VDD = High ACTIVE bit is set All blocks are enabled (digital, analog).

-All register contents are preserved when transitioning from active to standby mode.
-Some registers are reset when transitioning from standby to active.
+All register contents are preserved when transitioning from ACTIVE to STANDBY mode.
+Some registers are reset when transitioning from STANDBY to ACTIVE.
 These are all noted in the device memory map register table.
-The sleep and wake modes are active modes.
-For more information on how to use the sleep and wake modes and how to transition between these modes, please refer to the functionality section of this document.
+The SLEEP and WAKE modes are ACTIVE modes.
+For more information on how to use the SLEEP and WAKE modes and how to transition between these modes, please refer to the functionality section of this document.